 Record Index, Web Site, User Name, Password, User Name Field, Password Field, and the Signons filename.

-This utility works under Windows 2000, Windows XP, Windows Server 2003, Windows Vista, and Windows 7.
+This utility works under Windows 2000, Windows XP, Windows Server 2003, Windows Vista, Windows 7, and Windows 8.

 Firefox should also be installed on your system in order to use this utility.

 If you have Waterfox Web browser, you should use the 64-bit version of PasswordFox.

 False Alert Problems: Some Antivirus programs detect PasswordFox utility as infected with Trojan/Virus.

 Click here to read more about false alerts in Antivirus programs

 - Added PasswordFox 64-bit to work with Waterfox Web browser.
 (For Firefox Web browser, you should continue using the 32-bit version of PasswordFox, even if your system is 64-bit)